nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Restructured Text, which is then used to generate print-quality HTML and PDF documentation using the Sphinx application.
 The source code is tested using the Nose Python testing framework to ensure robustness.
-The software is released frequently to provide users with prompt bug fixes and feature updates and have a release cycle of every two months.
+Using IPython, Nipype can be used interactively or in a distributed computing mode.
+Nipype is released frequently to provide users with prompt bug fixes and feature updates and has a release cycle of every two months.

-The interface component provides access to the individual algorithms from the external packages SPM, FSL, and Freesurfer.
-Internally, each algorithm in the external package is wrapped in a Python class with each algorthim parameter mapped to a class attribute.
-Researchers can get or set the parameter attributes and call a run method to execute the algorthim with the supplied parameters.
+The interface component provides access to the individual programs and functions from external packages, such as, SPM, FSL, and Freesurfer.
+Internally, each algorithm in the external package is wrapped in a Python class with each algorithm parameter mapped to a class attribute.
+Researchers can get or set the parameter attributes and call a run method to execute the algorithm with the supplied parameters.

-The pipeline component provides the framework for connecting interface nodes to form a complete analysis graph.
-A Direct Acyclic Graph (DAG) is used to manage the pipeline and ensure operational order.
-At each stage of pipeline, execution of the output of each node is validated before inputs are passed to the next stage.
+The pipeline component provides the framework for connecting interface nodes to form a complete analysis workflow.
+The workflow is represented in a directed acyclic graph (DAG), enabling efficient use of existing scheduling algorithms and ensuring operational consistency (see Fig. 1 for an example workflow).

+execution of each node is
+validated before inputs are passed to the next stage.
 Provenance information is stored during each stage of the pipeline, including information about the working environment, the parameter values passed